iltuoconsulenteit/DocCropper/README.md

 - Set up the environment and install Python dependencies in a virtualenv
 - Ask for an optional license key
 - Write a log file named `install.log` in the installation folder (falling back to `%TEMP%` on Windows or `/tmp` on Linux/macOS)
-- On Linux the script installs under `$HOME/DocCropper` by default so no root permissions are required and dependencies are installed automatically
+- On Linux the script installs under `$HOME/DocCropper` by default so no root permissions are required and dependencies are installed automatically.
+If the directory is not writable, the installer will exit with a permissions error.
 You can override the branches with `DOCROPPER_DEV_BRANCH` for the developer branch or `DOCROPPER_BRANCH` to force a specific branch.

 You can pre-populate `settings.json` or override values using `.env` files in the `env/` folder.